 Learn how to recover

-If you see yourself reflected in the previous signs, it’s likely that you’ve neglected yourself more than you should’ve done.
+If these signs are familiar, it’s likely that you’ve neglected yourself more than you should’ve done.
 Therefore, it’s time for you to become aware that your relationship with yourself is the most important one that you’ll ever have.
 Consequently, you must begin to take care of it with care and respect.

 Nonetheless, it isn’t easy to abandon the habit of pleasing others, especially when your self-esteem isn’t strong.
 Nevertheless, with perseverance, every little action you take will lead you to recover.
 Start prioritizing yourself, listening to yourself, and defending your rights and opinions.
 Act according to your values and don’t be afraid of being abandoned.
 After all, there’s nothing more painful than losing yourself.